In Data And IT, There Are Various Levels And Classes Of Complexity Which Our Design Methods Need To Adapt To

 |Dancing (B2C, B2B, G2G, etc.)||Agile Architecture||+Segment Architecture||+Operating Model Design||+Risk Portfolio|

-Taking this model as an opening salvo, consider how your design services are being applied.
+Taking this model into consideration, how are your design services are being applied?

-- Did you move from an Enterprise MIS (Rugged, 3) to the web to offer self-service solutions (Dancing, 3), did you take your MIS Operating model, and put a web front-end on?
-When you started delivering data as a service
+- For example, did you move from an Enterprise MIS (Rugged, 3) to the web to offer self-service solutions (Dancing, 3)?
+Furthermore, did you take your MIS Operating model, and put a web front-end on?
+And furthermore, when did you start delivering data as a service?

 - Did you move your major information product from using internal staff collection (Rugged, 2) to provided as a data generated product (Dancing, 3) and furthermore then provide as a service (Dancing, 3)?

-In these scenarios, we have found our clients have circled back each time to needing to re-look at the Operation Model Design.
-Revisit who they serve, their challenges and drivers, how funding and revenue changes, what the new value chain is, and how their technology and workforce strategy changes?
-This requires extending off previous EA efforts to taking chunks of the programs a segment at a time and considering what a new operating model design may be – all the while, changing their tactical development efforts to be more agile in the mean time to keep up with the new demand and inefficiencies of the existing model they are living in.
+In these scenarios, we have found our clients have circled back each time to the Operation Model Design.
+They revisit who they serve, their challenges and drivers, how funding and revenue changes, what the new value chain is, and how their technology and workforce strategy changes.
+This requires walking away from previous, long-term EA efforts to now taking chunks of the programs a segment at a time.
+This also involves considering what a new operating model design to utilize.
+All the while, changing their tactical development efforts to be more agile in the meantime in order to keep up with the new demand and inefficiencies of the existing model they are living in.

-If operating model redesign is just not in the cards, consider this one complexity theory principle: “He who has gets”.
-Where ever the current operating model provides leverage, even if misaligned to the new landscape needs, they/he/she will continue to get the inertia, the funding, the scope, and provide the gravitational force of where one is going.
-If that doesn’t align, then hopefully, the power-that-be can discern these misaligned forces, and consider maybe it is time to “change the game”.
+But, if operating model redesign is just not in the cards, consider this one complexity theory principle: “He who has gets”.
+Ultimately, where ever the current operating model provides leverage, even if misaligned to the new landscape needs, they/he/she will continue to get the inertia, the funding, the scope, and leadership support to complete model implementation.